Badran98/Disaster-Response-Pipeline-Project/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

+- This project is main mission is  to classify disaster response messages through machine learning.

+## Project Motivation

+In this project, I used data engineering pipelines , natural language processing, and machine learning skills to analyze message data that people sent during disasters to build a model to classifies these disaster messages. that would help in automatize informinging the nearest rescue station

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.